nickfrancisco-s/StreamCheap/README.md

 # Changes from original:
-4 Modes to give us more shortcuts.
+* 4 Modes to give us more shortcuts.
-Mode 1-3 allow you regurgitate giphy keywords or addresses or password with one keypress.
+* Mode 1-3 allow you regurgitate giphy keywords or addresses or password with one keypress.
-The original Function Keys are now part of mode 4.
+* The original Function Keys are now part of mode 4.
-I've added 2 leds to indicate the modes.
+* 2 leds to indicate the modes.

 # Instructions:
   * install Arduino.